 The simplest way to prevent your pets from eating raisins is to store this food properly away from their curious paws.
 This will help save you lots of stress and you’ll feel a whole lot safer knowing that your furry friends won’t eat something that could lead to health issues while you’re away from home.

-But if you notice that they consumed a single grape or raisin and no problems appeared, it may be safe to feed them these snacks — but only occasionally and in very minute amounts.
+But if you notice that they consumed a single grape or raisin and no problems appeared, it may be safe to feed them these snacks — but only occasionally and in very minimal amounts.
 In addition, you need to keep chocolate, coffee, garlic and onions out of their reach, as these foods are known to cause health complications in animals as well.16

 Frequently Asked Questions About Raisins for Dogs

 Q: What happens if a dog eats raisins?

 A: When your dog eats a grape or a raisin, a variety of symptoms may appear, such as vomiting, loss of appetite, dehydration and lethargy.
 In severe cases, your dog may experience seizures or become comatose.17 However, not all dogs show symptoms of poisoning after eating grapes or raisins.

 A: Yes.
 In one study that looked at 43 dogs that ate either grapes or raisins, 12 percent died, while 35 percent were euthanized due to failure to respond to treatment.18

 Q: What to do if your dog has eaten raisins?